pepkit/looper/docs/faq.md

 ## How can I resubmit a subset of jobs that failed?

-By default, `looper` **will *not* submit a job that has already run**.
-If you want to re-rerun a sample (maybe you've updated the pipeline, or you want to restart a failed attempt), you can do so by passing `--ignore-flags` to `looper` at startup.
-That will **resubmit *all* samples**, though.
-If you only want to re-run or restart just a few samples, it's best to manually delete the "flag" files for the samples you want to restart, then use `looper run` as normal.
+As of version `0.11`, you can use `looper rerun` to submit only jobs with a `failed` flag.
+By default, `looper` will *not* submit a job that has already run.
+If you want to restart a sample (maybe you've updated the pipeline, or you want to restart a failed attempt), you can either use `looper rerun` to restart only failed jobs, or you pass `--ignore-flags`, which will **resubmit *all* samples**.
+If you want more specificity, you can just manually delete the "flag" files for the samples you want to restart, then use `looper run` as normal.

 ## Why are computing resources defined in the pipeline interface file instead of in the `divvy` computing configuration file?